7 Great Examples of Leadership Development Programs

 All of Deltek’s leadership development programs share one common goal: To empower employees to solve real-world business challenges.
 That said, their programs are carefully tailored to each level of leader.
 Here’s the breakdown:

 LEAD (Leadership Exploration and Discovery) — a foundational program for all employees, typically delivered during onboarding.
 Developed entirely in-house and online, this program focuses on Deltek’s values and how to apply those values on the job.

 LEAD 2 — delivered twice a year to small cohorts, this program supports “team leads” and leverages roleplay scenarios.
 They also train leaders in how to develop team productivity through project management and coaching.

 LAMP (Leadership Accelerator Management Program) — a six-month program required of all new managers and focused on recruitment practices, performance management, and leading and building teams.
 The set-up is self-directed learning with debrief sessions where managers can share and learn from one another.

 LEAP (Leadership Engagement with Awesome People) — targeted at director-level leaders, participants must be nominated and accepted into this four-month-long program.
 Deltek’s CEO and executive team lead activities on a variety of topics: strategic thinking, fostering vision, innovation, employee engagement, influence and persuasion, managing conflict, collaboration, and relationship building.
 At the end, directors put together and present a capstone project to senior leaders.

 Whatever Path You Choose, Make Learning Stick!

-Whatever program you end up building, and whichever of these examples you pull from, one thing remains true across all leadership development programs.
-The most successful programs turn learning into actual behaviors.
+Whatever program you end up building, and whichever of these examples of leadership development programs you pull from, one thing remains true across all programs.
+The most successful programs turn learning into behaviors.
 That’s why at LEADx we use the 3-to-1 model: For every one formal learning, participants engage in three on-the-job application exercises.